Interacting with a Child Who Has Autism Spectrum Disorder

 If you are a parent or grandparent of a child with ASD, it can be heartbreaking if

-you feel like you just can't connect with him or her.
-But learning more about these
+you feel like you just can't connect with them.
+But learning more about these disorders

 Breaking through the barriers of ASD

 ASD has no cure.
 But there is hope through treatment.
 Many children can learn to communicate